Frequently Asked Questions about Operation Delta Dog

 WHAT'S THE DIFFERENCE BETWEEN A SERVICE DOG AND A PET?

 Service dogs are not pets.
 Once an animal completes service dog training, it is permitted by federal law to accompany its handler into stores, restaurants, hotels, and other public spaces where pets are typically not allowed.
 In most cases, service dogs wear harnesses or vests that identify them as working animals.
 In order to qualify as a service dog as defined by the ADA (Americans with Disabilities Act), the animal must master basic obedience training and also complete at least three tasks for the person that the person cannot otherwise do for themselves.

 HOW MUCH DOES TRAINING A SERVICE DOG COST?

 There is no cost to the veteran to receive a service dog through Operation Delta Dog.
 Over the course of the 12-18 month training period, the organization spends approximately $25,000 to train each veteran/dog team, which includes the costs of adoption fees, training classes, insurance, basic office expenses, and veterinary care.
 The cost of this is fully supported through donations and grants.

 HOW IS THE ORGANIZATION FUNDED?

 Funding comes primarily from individual donations, corporate sponsorships, and private foundation grants.
-Donation amounts can range from a few dollars to a complete team sponsorship (a team consists of one veteran and his or her dog) of $25,000 and above.
-We also hold regular fundraising events (such as the Walk & Wag for Veterans) to raise funds.
+Donation amounts can range from a few dollars to a veteran/service dog team sponsorship of $25,000 and above.
+We also hold regular fundraising events to raise funds.
 Any and all donations are always very much appreciated.